 An abstract valid explanation oracle $v_{bin}$ for binary classifications may then be defined as

-\end{definition} Similarly, an oracle $v_{cls}$ for predictions made by a multi-class classifier $f_{cls}$ may be defined by replacing occurrences of $\abs{f}_{bin}$ in Definition~\ref{def:abs-expl-oracle} with $\abs{f}_{cls}$. \begin{theorem}[Soundness] Given an explanation (as used within Definition~\ref{def:abs-expl-oracle}), the abstract explanation oracle $v_{bin}$ that uses the conservative transformer $\abs{f}_{bin}$ is sound, i.e., whenever $v_{bin}$ returns $Pass$, the explanation is valid, and whenever $v_{bin}$ returns $Fail$, it is not valid. \end{theorem} \begin{proof} Since $\absvec{x}$ captures all possible combinations of assignments to the absent variables (as defined in Definition~\ref{def:abs-expl-oracle}), and $\abs{f}_{bin}$ is conservative (according to Lemma~\ref{lemma:bin-classifier}), we know that when $d \not\in \gamma(\abs{f}_{bin}(\absvec{x}; F))$, the given explanation is not valid, which is the only case where $v_{bin}$ returns $Fail$.
-If all input points captured by $\abs{X}$ are mapped by $f_{bin}$ to $d$, i.e., $\{d\} = \gamma(\abs{f}_{bin}(\absvec{x}; F))$, the explanation is valid, which is the only case where $v_{bin}$ returns $Pass$.
-Consequently, $v_{bin}$ is sound. \end{proof}
+\end{definition} \begin{theorem}[Soundness] Given an explanation (as used within Definition~\ref{def:abs-expl-oracle}), the abstract explanation oracle $v_{bin}$ that uses the transformer $\abs{f}_{bin}$ is sound, i.e., whenever $v_{bin}$ returns $Pass$, the explanation is valid, and whenever $v_{bin}$ returns $Fail$, it is not valid. \end{theorem}

-In general, abstract interpretation is not complete, i.e., abstract transformers may yield abstractions that are too conservative in order to provide conclusive query responses when used in a reasoning engine, e.g., when our oracle in Definition~\ref{def:abs-expl-oracle} returns $Unsure$.
+In general, abstract interpretation is not complete, i.e., abstract transformers may yield abstractions that are too conservative in order to provide conclusive query responses when used in a reasoning engine, i.e., when $v_{bin}$ returns $Unsure$.